 There are 6 different heading HTML tags: <h1>, <h2>, <h3>, etc. The h1 tag is considered the most important tag in a search engine’s ranking, and it appears as the largest heading on web pages.

 Your h1 tag should describe what the page or blog post is about.
-It gives the reader a sense of what they are going to be reading on the page, so we sure it’s a good one!
-This helps both the visitor, as well as, the search engines when they are crawling your site.
+It gives the reader a sense of what they are going to be reading on the page, so be sure it’s a good one!
+This helps both the visitor, as well as search engines.

 Now that you know what we consider an awesome homepage design, check out these 5 websites below for some awesome examples!

-- There is a clear call to action above the fold, and it contrasts with the logo to really make it stand out.
+- There is a clear call to action above the fold, which contrasts with the logo to make it stand out.

-- The headline and sub-head appeal directly to their target niche of women and also appeals to their visitors’ emotional side.
+- The headline and sub-head appeal directly to their target niche of women and also appeal to their visitors’ emotional side.

-This is evident on their homepage as the hero image is of a woman smiling with the caption underneath, “Invest like a woman.”
+This is evident on their homepage, with the hero image of a woman smiling and a caption underneath reading, “Invest like a woman.”
 Additionally, we love the tag in the hero image with a simple yet effective call to action underneath it.
 It motivates the visitor to start working with them with the line, “The best time to invest?
 Yesterday.”

 Wells Financial Advisors, out of Framingham, MA, has an awesome homepage.
 What do we like about it so much?
 Check out some of the reasons below!